Lightweight Directory Access Protocol (LDAP)

 |---|---|

-| Directory | A structured database optimized for read-heavy operations. |
+| Directory | A read-optimized database storing hierarchical data |

-| Entry | A single record in the directory (e.g., a user or group). |
+| Entry | A single record (e.g., user, group, or device) |

-| Attribute | A property of an entry (e.g., cn for common name, mail for email). |
+| Attribute | A property of an entry (e.g., cn for common name, mail for email) |

-| Distinguished Name (DN) | A unique identifier for an entry, formed by its path in the hierarchy. |
+| Distinguished Name (DN) | A unique path-based identifier for an entry (e.g., cn=John,ou=users,dc=example,dc=com) |

 Directory Structure